mtpontes/microservices-store/README.md

 - To create a category, you must create a department
 - To create a product, you must provide a category and a manufacturer
   - Products are created without a price, and you must price them later
+- Allows you to create product promotions
+  - When the application starts, it checks all products whose promotions have already expired and restores them to their default state.
+  - Promotions use a scheduler to schedule the end of promotions.
+  - Every time the application starts, it checks all products whose promotions expire within 1 hour, defining a scheduler that triggers the change of the promotional price to the original price.
+  - At every zero hour, it also checks all products whose promotions expire within 1 hour and defines a scheduler for each one.

 ---